sanket-pixel/100-days-of-cuda/README.md

 **Key Learnings**
 - Learned how to launch a CUDA kernel with proper grid and block dimensions.
 - Understood thread indexing to map computations to data.
-- Practiced basic parallel output using printf from device code
+- Practiced basic parallel output using printf from device